jameshanlon/cheese/cheese/pages/testimonials.md

 ## From the 2018/19 surveying season (phase 4)

+- *"CHEESE is the single most useful intervention I have had in my home since I began doing improvements when I first bought a house."*
+  (Bristol Green Doors participant)

+- *"It was great, I really enjoyed the process and I will be showing the video on a continuous loop during the doors open weekend."*
+  (Bristol Green Doors participant)

 - *"The CHEESE survey has made us much more aware of the energy we're using.
   The surveyors were fantastic; knowledgeable, thorough, and gave practical and achievable advice.
 In fact, a lot of the suggestions made to improve the